-What is an External Clock Generator?Most motherboards use a clock generator built into the chipset (PCH), which locks the BCLK at 100 MHz.
-Boards with an external clock generator (such as Renesas RC26008 or similar chips) allow the CPU bus to be adjusted independently from PCIe, SATA, and USB.
-This makes stable BCLK overclocking on locked CPUs possible.
+What is an External Clock Generator?
+Most motherboards use a clock generator built into the chipset (PCH), which locks the BCLK at 100 MHz.
+Boards with an external clock generator (such as Renesas RC26008 or similar chips) let you adjust the CPU bus independently of PCIe, SATA, and USB.
+This is what makes stable BCLK overclocking on locked CPUs possible.

 13th and 14th Gen Limitations